Houston Motorcycle Accident Lawyers

 Loss of Limb

-An accidental amputation is not only a painful injury, it is also an emotionally stressful one.
-It can be difficult for a person to hear that they have lost a limb, not to say anything about the logistics about moving forward.
+An accidental amputation is not only a painful injury, but it is also an emotionally stressful one.
+It can be difficult for a person to hear that they have lost a limb, not to say anything about the logistics of moving forward.

 This is an injury that can leave the victim crippled for the rest of their life—with ever-mounting medical bills and a serious need for legal assistance in receiving comprehensive monetary compensation.